Equipment and technology to help you

 - flat-packed furniture assembly.

-During our first visit to your home, we can carry out a home safety assessment to make sure that your home is safe to live in.
-The assessment usually takes up to 20 minutes and is totally free.
+For whichever service you are qualified to receive, a professional will first visit your home and carry out a home safety assessment to make sure that your home is safe to live in.
+The assessment usually takes up to 20 minutes and it is totally free.

-You will only pay £10 per hour labour costs if you are in receipt of any means-tested benefit such as:
+The cost of the Handyperson service is £10 per hour for labour costs if you are in receipt of any means-tested benefit such as:

 - Income support